U.N. aid chief Amos in Syria to press for access

-GENEVA United Nations emergency relief coordinator Valerie Amos held talks in Syria on Tuesday on ways to increase humanitarian aid to civilians trapped or displaced by intensifying fighting between government and rebel forces.
+GENEVA United Nations emergency relief coordinator Valerie Amos arrived in Syria on Tuesday to seek agreement on increasing humanitarian aid to Syrian civilians trapped or displaced by intensifying fighting between government and rebel forces.

-Hundreds of people are fleeing Syria daily.
-Some are wounded as they arrive in neighbouring countries while others report having been shelled or fired on in border areas, according to the U.N. refugee agency.
+Hundreds of people are fleeing Syria daily to neighbouring countries with some arriving wounded or reporting having been shelled or fired on in border areas, according to the U.N. refugee agency.

-Amos, who entered Syria on Tuesday in a convoy from Lebanon, aims to "draw attention to the deteriorating humanitarian situation and the impact of the conflict on civilians caught up in the fighting", a U.N. statement said.
+Amos, who entered Syria in a convoy from Lebanon, was due to meet Syrian authorities including deputy foreign minister Faisal Mekdad in Damascus on Tuesday, followed by talks with officials from the Syrian Arab Red Crescent, spokesman Jens Laerke said.

-She met Syrian Prime Minister Wael al-Halki, Deputy Foreign Minister Faisal Mekdad, and Dr. Ali Hayder, state minister for national reconciliation, in Damascus, it said.

 Amos will address ways of increasing emergency aid to civilians, but fighting must ebb before there is any real hope of gaining access to hot spots, diplomats say.